 As you can see, your initial annual investment could vary wildly depending on which schools you’re considering.
-With an average outlay of $31,000 to cover your child’s first year, you’ll probably want to do your research on international schools.
-But don’t despair: the range of fees is very broad (anywhere from around $13,000 up to $48,000) and there are schools aplenty, so it really comes down to deciding on your family’s budget and therefore which ones will make it onto the shortlist.
+With an average outlay of $32,913 to cover your child’s first year, you’ll probably want to do your research on international schools.
+But don’t despair: the range of fees is very broad (anywhere from around $17,000 up to $47,000) and there are schools aplenty.
+In 2017 we even saw the launch of three new schools at the lower end of the price range, which we hope is a sign of things to come in Singapore.
+It really comes down to deciding on your family’s budget and therefore which ones will make it onto the shortlist.
 It’s also worth noting that while some costs may seem high, other things are often included within the school fees, such as technology, books, and classroom materials.
 It pays to check with your prospective schools to find out more about the potential fees AND savings.

 Some ‘fun’ fee facts you might not know:

-- The average tuition fee – the biggest cost you need to consider – is $26,561.
+- The average annual tuition fee – the biggest cost you need to consider – is $27,231.

 - Rocking up to the school canteen will cost anywhere from $900 to $1,800 per year.